mito-ds/saga/README.md

 - add line
 - remove line
 - modify line

 or for an audio file:
 - add track
 - etc.

 ------

-Now, armed with these operations on files, we can consider a patch to be any valid multi-set of these operations.
+Now, armed with these operations on files, we can consider a patch to be any list of these operations.
 A valid patch is defined by the operations included in it.
 Each operation can restrict what other operations it can be in a patch with (e.g. a remove operation may not be allowed with a modify file operation).
+TODO: this is outdated.

 We then define a branch to be any list of valid patches.
 For a branch to be valid, each patch on the branch must be valid; furthermore, there must be consistency between patches in the branch.
 For a file to be created, it must not already exist.
 For a file to be deleted, it must exist.